drocheam/optrace/docs/source/usage/elements.rst

    L = ot.Lens(sph1, sph2, n=n, pos=[0, 2, 10], de=0.5)

-To define a non-standard medium (not the one defined by the raytracing geometry) we can provide the :python:`n2` parameter, that defines the medium after the second lens surface.
+To define a different ambient medium behind the lens (other than the ambient medium defined by the raytracer geometry), we can provide the :python:`n2` parameter.

 .. testcode::